joelfuelling/react-movie-board/README.md

 # 9. Improving Reusability with Props

 > NOTE: We've added `'color'`, and `'size'` as new properties to the `textStyle` to pass into the ` Star` component so we've gone and done that.

-First, let's find a good public API to use instead of our static movies array.